web3privacy/grants/README.md

 ![Screenshot 2023-01-27 at 11 48 45](https://github.com/web3privacy/grants/assets/101947219/61c00f05-369c-4990-a5db-651365208c99)

-## Scoring Mechanism:
+## About Scoring Mechanism:
-We are working on a unique privacy scoring mechanism & create a tool with the help of privacy experts from the Ethereum Foundation, Railgun, Waku, NYM and others while building on the experiene of active members from both solar and lunarpunk communities.

 Professional scoring would be a joint R&D with the key web3 people from protocol architects to security specialists.
+We are collecting feedbacks from privacy experts from the Ethereum Foundation, Railgun, Waku, NYM... while building on the experience of active members from both solar and lunarpunk communities.
 This will help to create an unbiased take from scratch & enabling a transparent working process, accessible to everyone via a forum.

 In parallel to the top-down scorecard method, we'll develop and implement a bottom-up community scoring platform too (think of Metacritic exters + users scorings) -> at the end of the day it's the users who have to become the real watchdogs of the industry, signaling about flaws and shortcomings of solutions.